sriramprog/RAG-based-FinTech-Chatbot/README.md

 ### Limitations & Next Steps
 **Current Limitations**
-1. Retrieval quality depends on chunking strategy While the system performs well on most queries, answer quality is sensitive to how documents are segmented.
+1. Retrieval quality depends on chunking strategy:

+While the system performs well on most queries, answer quality is sensitive to how documents are segmented.
 Poor chunk boundaries can occasionally omit relevant context or retrieve partially related sections.

-2. No persistent feedback loop
+2. No persistent feedback loop:

 The current implementation does not store user feedback or query performance metrics, limiting automated evaluation and continuous improvement over time.

-3. Document processing is synchronous
+3. Document processing is synchronous:

 PDF ingestion and indexing occur in a single workflow, which may introduce latency for large or multi-document uploads in a production setting.

-4. Limited citation surfacing in the UI
+4. Limited citation surfacing in the UI:

 Although answers are grounded in retrieved chunks, the UI does not yet expose fine-grained inline citations or page-level highlighting.

 **Next Steps**
-1. Introduce adaptive chunking and metadata-aware retrieval Incorporate document structure (sections, headers, page numbers) and metadata to improve retrieval precision and reduce context fragmentation.
+1. Introduce adaptive chunking and metadata-aware retrieval:

+Incorporate document structure (sections, headers, page numbers) and metadata to improve retrieval precision and reduce context fragmentation.

-2. Add retrieval evaluation and feedback logging Capture query logs, retrieved chunks, and user feedback to enable systematic evaluation and tuning of retrieval performance.
+2. Add retrieval evaluation and feedback logging:

+Capture query logs, retrieved chunks, and user feedback to enable systematic evaluation and tuning of retrieval performance.

-3. Implement asynchronous document processing
+3. Implement asynchronous document processing:

 Move ingestion and indexing to background jobs to support larger documents and higher throughput.

-4. Enhance explainability with source highlighting Surface exact page references and highlighted text spans to improve trust, auditability, and usability for financial workflows.
+4. Enhance explainability with source highlighting:

+Surface exact page references and highlighted text spans to improve trust, auditability, and usability for financial workflows.

-5. Extend to multi-document and cross-document queries Expand support for questions that require reasoning across multiple related financial documents.
+5. Extend to multi-document and cross-document queries:

+Expand support for questions that require reasoning across multiple related financial documents.